sine2pi/ASR-model/README.md

 2. Content-based stopping: Model can learn to end generation based on acoustic properties rather than just position
 3. Learnable behavior: Using a learnable parameter (`self.fzero`) lets the model find the optimal scaling factor

-This might be particularly useful for speech models where natural pauses and silences should guide generation boundaries.
-The model also ignores 0 in the loss calculation and uses 0 for all special tokens.
-Anything not near zero (or not zero) is an audio feature or the corresponding tokenized transcription of the feature.

 Token and Value Handling in the Model
 1. Zero in loss calculation:
    ```python
    loss_fn = torch.nn.CrossEntropyLoss(ignore_index=0)
    ```
    The model explicitly ignores index 0 in the loss calculation using `ignore_index=0` parameter.
 2. Zero for special tokens:
    ```python
    tokenizer.pad_token_id = 0